cockpit-project/cockpit/HACKING.md

 http://localhost:9090

-After every change to your sources the webpacks need to be rebuilt: You can just run `make` to update everything that has changed; for iterating faster, you can run webpack in "watch" mode on the particular page that you are working on, which reduces the build time to less than a third.
-E. g.
+After every change to your sources the webpacks need to be rebuilt, with one of these ways:

+ * You can just run `make` to update everything that has changed.
+This is slow, but simple and safe.

+ * For iterating faster, you can run webpack in "loop" mode on the particular page that you are working on, which reduces the build time to less than a third due to webpack re-using all of its parsed information from on-disk
+   files:

+       $ ESLINT=0 tools/webpack-make -l -d dist/tuned/Makefile.deps

+   Press Enter to trigger a new build, or Control-C to exit.

+ * You can also run webpack in "watch" mode on a particular page, which will automatically rebuild whenever any affected file changes:

        $ tools/webpack-watch systemd

    Note that this disables eslint by default -- if you want to enable it, run it as

        $ ESLINT=1 tools/webpack-watch systemd

 Then reload cockpit in your browser after building the page.